 Employee workload stress

-When employees struggle with workload stress, it’s important to focus on alleviating the stress rather than just reducing the quantity of work.
-Especially when they’re only working the hours for which they’re paid.
+When employees struggle with workload stress, it’s important to focus on easing the stress rather than just lowering the quantity of work, especially when they’re only working regular hours.

-Imagine two employees with the same expectation to get through more work than is physically possible to accomplish in one day.
-One employee is helped by their leader to prioritize what is most important and assured that they understand everything can’t be accomplished in one day, and that the expectation is to do the best they can during their working hours.
-The other employee is told that if they don’t get it all done there’s a risk of failing at the project, losing a client or even a risk of losing their job.
+Imagine two employees with the same expectation to get through more work than seems physically possible in one day.
+One employee is helped by their leader to prioritize what is most important.
+They’re assured the leader understands everything can’t be accomplished in one day.
+The expectation is to do the best they can during their working hours.
+The other employee is told that if they don’t get it all done there’s a risk of failing at the project.
+They may lose a client or even lose their job.
 If the hours worked and the capability of both employees is the same, who do you believe would be more productive in the long run?
-Who do you believe would be more likely to complain about workload stress?
+Who do you believe would be more likely to experience workload stress?

-Daniel Pink, in his book Drive: The Surprising Truth About What Motivates Us, provides evidence that the external pressure over time will reduce productivity and significantly increase work stress, leading to a higher potential for illness, disability and absence.
+In his book, Drive: The Surprising Truth About What Motivates Us, Daniel Pink (2011), shares evidence that organizational pressure over time will reduce productivity.
+It can also increase work stress, leading to a higher potential for illness, disability and absence.

-The point is that often workload stress has less to do with the quantity of work to be done and more to do with other stressors.
-What follows are tips and strategies for you as a leader to support productivity during times of high demand while you also reduce workload stress.
+Often workload stress has less to do with the quantity of work to be done and more to do with other stressors.
+Below are tips and strategies for you as a leader to support productivity during times of high demand while you also reduce workload stress.

 Your role as a leader

-Most leaders strive to have a fair distribution of workload.
+Most leaders strive to have a fair division of work between employees.
 But many factors can interfere with this objective.
-For example, tasks may take longer or shorter than we imagined, there may be more contingencies or waiting time for others to do their part, there may be tasks that have been long-standing that you no longer take into account or there may be responsibilities that you are not aware of related to compliance or reporting.
+For example, tasks may take longer or shorter than we imagined.
+There may be more contingencies or waiting time for others to do their part.
+There may be tasks that have been long-standing that you no longer take into account.
+There may be responsibilities that you are not aware of related to compliance or reporting.
 Left unchecked, work stress can lead to burnout or other serious health concerns.
-Burnout response for leaders helps you recognize workplace factors and help support those recovering from burnout.
+Burnout response for leaders helps you notice factors at work and help support those managing burnout.

-The following questions adapted with permission from Benoit Lefebvre, University of Ottawa, can help you think about the systemic or broader issues that may be impacting work stress:
+The following questions are adapted with permission from Benoit Lefebvre (n. d.) from University of Ottawa.
+They can help you think about the systemic or broader issues that may be impacting work stress:

 • Is the amount of work expected of each employee reasonable for their knowledge, experience and position?

-• Do you regularly ask what an employee’s current demands are before you assign an additional task?
+• Do you regularly ask what an employee’s current demands are before you assign an extra task?

-• Do you help prioritize, delegate or delay competing tasks when the additional assignment adds workload stress?
+• Do you help prioritize, delegate or delay competing tasks when the extra assignment adds workload stress?

-• Do employees come to you and are they comfortable discussing their work stress, job demands and preferred level of autonomy?
+• Do employees come to you and discuss their work stress, job demands and preferred level of autonomy?

 • Do employees have the ideal setting, equipment, tools and resources, and time needed to do their jobs successfully?

-• Is the work environment free from unnecessary interruptions and disruptions, including conflict, competing demands and endless meetings?
+• Is the work environment free from unnecessary interruptions and disruptions?

 • Do employees have clarity and/or control over how their tasks and responsibilities are prioritized?